Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 ### Rainbow CLI 1.35 (Beta) - January 2018
 ---

+This new version of the Rainbow CLI tool introduces commands for users mass provisionning.
+Using these new commands, you will be able to import and create lots of Rainbow users from a CSV file.

 **COMMANDS**

 - New commands `rbw masspro template` to download the CSV template